 You often you meet people precisely when you are supposed to meet them.
 On this journey of ocean+main, I increasingly find myself "following bread crumbs."
-Like Hansel and Gretel, I'm not always sure where they will lead, but in early 2018, I decided to follow a really, really random bread crumb.
+I'm not always sure where they will lead, but in early 2018, I decided to follow a really, really random bread crumb.

 The idea of 'ocean+main international' had been quietly whispering for months but it seemed a bit out of scope.
 How could an international component fit into our brand ethos of domestic sourcing and domestic production?
-Then, the bread crumb.
 An out-of-the-blue email from Kuala Lumpur, Malaysia.

 "I am a designer of luxurious hand-painted batik fabrics in Kuala Lumpur.
 We found you on Instagram and love your work.
 We work with local artisans and 10% of our proceeds go toward rainforest restoration.
 Would love to hear from you if you would be interested in our fabrics." ~ Suria, Suria Artisan Batik

 Intrigued, I asked Suria to send some samples and was amazed by the exquisite fabrics and sophisticated prints that arrived in the mail.
 What was more impressive was the beautiful story behind the fabrics.

 Suria's designs are all made by hand 4 meters at a time

 There are only 2 master block makers left in Malaysia and Suria's work supports them both

 Proceeds from the sale of Suria's fabric goes to support the TRCRC, a local NGO dedicated to rainforest restorations and preservation through it's unique seed bank of endangered plant species